 - Butter a 9-by-5-by-3-inch loaf pan, using about 1 tablespoon of the butter.

-- In a large mixing bowl (or in the bowl of a stand mixer, if you are fortunate enough to have one), combine 1 ½ cups of the flour with the sugar, salt, and yeast.
+- In a large mixing bowl (or in the bowl of a stand mixer, if you have one), combine 1 ½ cups (180 grams) of the flour with the sugar, salt, and yeast.

 - In a small saucepan, heat the buttermilk and 2 tablespoons of the butter over medium heat until the butter is melted and the mixture reaches about 130 degrees Fahrenheit on an instant-read thermometer (Don't worry if you don't have an instant-read thermometer.
 The mixture should be warm, but not hot to the touch).